Poisson boundaries of monoidal categories: A universal property of the Poisson boundary

 Let $\CC$ be a weakly amenable strict C$^*$-tensor category.
 Fix an ergodic probability measure $\mu$ on~$\Irr(\CC)$.
 Recall that such a measure exists by Proposition~\ref{pweakamen}.
 Let $\Pi\colon\CC\to\PP$ be the Poisson boundary of~$(\CC,\mu)$.

 For an object $U$ in $\CC$ define

-where the infimum is taken over all unitary tensor functors $F\colon\CC\to\A$.
+where the infimum is taken over all unitary tensor functors $F\colon\CC\to\A$ from $\CC$ into rigid C$^*$-tensor categories $\A$.
 We will show in the next section that $\dmin^\CC$ is the amenable dimension function on $\CC$.
 The goal of the present section is to prove the following.

 \begin{theorem} The Poisson boundary $\Pi\colon\CC\to\PP$ is a universal unitary tensor functor such that $\dmin^\CC=d^\PP\Pi$. \end{theorem}

 In other words, $\dmin^\CC=d^\PP\Pi$ and for any unitary tensor functor $F\colon\CC\to\A$ such that $\dmin^\CC=d^\A F$ there exists a unique, up to a natural unitary monoidal isomorphism, unitary tensor functor $\Lambda\colon\PP\to\A$ such that $\Lambda\Pi\cong F$.